sstsimulator/sst-docs/docs/projectDriver/component/setSubComponent.md

 ### Remarks

-Add a SubComponent to a Component's SubComponent slot
+Add a SubComponent to a Component's SubComponent slot.

 ## Requirements